ted-lindemann/ted-lindemann/README.md

 🌱 I am a lifelong learner.
 I enjoy challenges and am always eager to learn new technologies to enhance my skills.
 Currently I´m learning GSAP and data structures and algorithms.

 🎹 My favorite activities include programming, learning about astronomy, playing a piano or binge watching TV shows.

-🐱 I have an Akita Inu dog named Kohaku and a Ragdoll cat named Max.
+I also have an Akita Inu dog named Kohaku and a Ragdoll cat named Max 🐱

 📧 You can connect with me via Linkedin, the link to my account is in my bio!